Elder Law and Senior Legal Matters

 • Notifying banks, credit card companies, government agencies, and any other institutions of the death

-Obviously, for issues that involve payment, the money comes out of the estate, rather than the executor’s pocket.
+For issues requiring payment, the money comes out of the estate, not the executor’s pocket.
 In fact, often, an executor will be paid for their services.
 If the money can’t be found to pay off the deceased’s final debts, then a portion of their property may need to be sold or auctioned, even if it was previously promised to someone else.

 Trusts

-• Revocable Living Trust.
-A living trust is very similar to a will.
+A revocable living trust is similar to a will.
 You put your assets into a trust, and name various beneficiaries for certain things/amounts.
-In a revocable living trust, you are usually the trustee, to manage the assets in whatever way you see fit—i.e. to live on them, as you normally would.
-Since you’re the trustee, you can also make changes to the trust as you see fit—e.g. change the beneficiaries and what they’re entitled to.
-You also name a successor trustee, who acts as an executor when you die, and distributes your assets according to your wishes.
-The only difference between this and a regular will is that it can all be done immediately, rather than waiting for probate.
+But in a revocable living trust, you can make changes to it, remain in control of it, and avoid probate.
+You are usually the trustee, able to manage the assets in whatever way you see fit—i.e. even to live on these assets.
+As trustee, you can alter the beneficiaries and what they’re entitled to.
+You have to name a successor trustee, who acts as an executor when you die, and distributes your assets according to your wishes.

-• Irrevocable Living Trust.
-In an irrevocable living trust, someone else is named as trustee of your assets.
-In essence, you give your heirs their inheritance now, instead of after you die.
-By reducing your estate’s value in this way, you can also greatly reduce the amount of taxes you have to pay on it.
-You can choose to keep a portion of your assets out of the trust, for you to live on for the rest of your life, or the appointed trustee can provide for you out of the trust.
-Whatever you decide, though, remember that, unlike a revocable trust, an irrevocable one can’t be undone.
+An irrevocable living trust cannot be altered or revoked once established.
+It requires you to permanently give up control over the assets.
+The appeal lies in providing tax benefits and protection from creditors.
+For example, you can give your heirs their inheritance now, instead of after you die and reduce the estate value and taxes on it.
+You can choose to keep a portion of your assets out of the trust, for you to live on for the rest of your life.
+Or the appointed trustee can provide for you out of the trust.
+Unlike a revocable trust, an irrevocable one technically can’t be undone, but there are ways to amend it.

-• Special Needs Trust.
-If one of your heirs is disabled, a special needs trust allows you to leave them part of all of your estate without negating their social security or Medicaid benefits.
+This kind of trust manages assets for someone with disabilities while protecting their eligibility for government programs like SSI or Medicaid.
+So, if one of your heirs is disabled, a special needs trust allows you to leave them part of or all of your estate without preventing access to crucial programs and their benefits.

-Q: Can I defend my properties, assets, and estate from being taken away by Medi-Cal (Medicaid in California) when I die?
+Q: Can I prevent my properties, assets, and estate from being taken away by Medi-Cal (Medicaid in California) when I die?

-A: Most people in California believe that if they get Medicaid, assets they didn’t include in their application are also exempted from being recovered by the Medicaid recovery statutes.
+A: Most people believe that if they get Medicaid, assets that they didn’t include in their application are also exempted from being recovered by the Medicaid recovery statutes.
+This is false.

 Q: Can I afford long-term care for the remaining years of my life?

 • Your age.
-How long do you expect to live?
-If you maintain your healthy lifestyle and do not have existing and chronic medical condition, you may expect more years but if not, expect lesser.
+How old are you now and how long do you expect to live?
+If you maintain your healthy lifestyle and do not have existing and chronic medical conditions, you can expect to live longer.

 • Your cost of living.
-Compute how much you’ll spend if you choose to live in a skilled nursing, assisted living, or remain in your home and hire home health aides.
+Compute how much the cost of living is in your area.
+Consider how much you’ll need to spend if you choose to live in a skilled nursing or assisted living facility in the future.
+Consider the cost if you remain in your home and need custodial care.
+(You might consider the differences between nursing home care and home care.)

 • Your income generation.
-Even if you retire, you can still generate revenue by selling your insurance policy, reverse mortgages, selling your home, or earning extra income doing some freelance work.
+Even if you retire, figure out if you can still generate revenue by selling your insurance policy, having a reverse mortgage, selling your home, or earning extra income doing some freelance work.

 • Your family’s support.
-Ask if your grown kids or relatives can help with your long-term care expenses or not.
-Do not handle this alone.
-It’s best if you can rely on someone when the times comes you can no longer be self-reliant.
+Consider whether your grown kids or relatives can help you when you’re older or help you pay for long-term care.
+It’s best if you can rely on people when you’re no longer self-reliant.
+They may be relatives, friends, or aides.

 Q: If I make a trust, can I modify it whenever I need to?

-Q: If I make a living trust, does this mean I’m giving up control over my assets?
+Q: If I create a living trust, does this mean I’m giving up control over my assets?

 Written By: